FleksySDK/PredictiveTextSDK/README.md

 ## Features

+* 🔄 **Autocorrection**: Utilize the PredictiveSDK to automatically correct text.
+Simply send the text, and the PredictiveSDK will provide the most precise and accurate auto corrections.
+* ⚡ **Autocomplete**: By entering the current text the PredictiveSDK suggests the most probable word.
+* 🔜 **Next Word Prediction**: By providing a text context to the PredictiveSDK, it has the ability to suggest the most likely next word or even an appropiate emoji.
+* ⏺️ **Learning**: You can input words and sentences to be learned by the PredictiveSDK.
+Once learned, it will have the capability to auto-correct, predict and recognize them through swipe gestures.
+* 👆 **Swipe Typing**: Once you incorporate your custom geometry layout into the PredictiveSDK, it becomes capable of identifying swiped words.
+You can achieve this by sending (x,y) positions of the swiped trajectory to the PredictiveSDK.

+##  Getting Started

 // TODO

 ##  Integration

-Using the Predictive Keyboard SDK you can add Autocorrection, Next word prediction and Swipe typing to your apps and custom keyboards.
+Using the Predictive SDK you can add Autocorrection, Next Word Prediction and Swipe typing to your apps and custom keyboards.

 | Folder | Description |
 | --- | --- |